verbb/formie/docs/theming/custom-rendering.md

 We're then including the `actionInput`, `hiddenInput` and `csrfInput` to the form - all requirements and should not be changed.
 If the form has a redirect URL, we're also setting that with a `redirectInput`.

-Finally, we're looping through all fields defined in the form, and namespacing them, so Formie can grab the field values.
+Finally, we're looping through all fields defined in the form.
 We're also using `getFrontEndInputHtml` to output the HTML for the field.
 You could write the individual `<input>` elements, but we'd highly recommend you use the [Template Overrides](docs:theming/template-overrides) to override individual field HTML.
 The reason is simple - you're keeping field HTML modular, so it's easily reusable across multiple forms.

 Next, let's add some error-handling for good UX.